digidotcom/xbee-java/examples/io/HandleLocalDIOSample/ReadMe.txt

          - XBee Development Board:
              * If you are using the XBee Development Board you will need to update the IOLINE_IN constant accordingly.
-A couple of TODOs within the application code will indicate you what to do.
+There are comments in the code indicating which fragment belongs to each board.

          NOTE: It is recommended to verify the capabilities of the pins used in the example in the product manual of your XBee Device to